 Before your daughter’s first day of ‘big school’, the ideal is to show her what it means to be strong and confident.
 We know how much of an impact an outfit can have on our self-worth, so teaching young girls to feel confident and comfortable in their school uniform from day-one is vital!

 If your daughter chooses to wear a dress but still wants to cartwheel around or dangle on a monkey bar, then she should feel comfortable to do so.
 Her legs are not something to be ashamed of, and the more she is encouraged to embrace her body and its uniqueness; the less she will feel pressured by society and its unfair constructs.

-Girls (and everyone!) should feel comfortable to wear clothes that are comfortable, and easy to play in.
+Girls (and everyone!) should feel comfortable wearing clothes that are comfortable, and easy to play in.
 What other’s views or opinions are should be irrelevant.
-When your daughter goes to ‘big school’, after years of “practical” clothes at preschool or day care, she will very likely want to wear the exciting new ‘big kid’ dress.
+When your daughter goes to ‘big school’, after years of “practical” clothes at preschool or daycare, she will very likely want to wear the exciting new ‘big kid’ dress.
 If that’s what it takes to get her to enjoy the start of school, go for it!